readyready15728/misc/stardew-valley-notes.md

 * Harvey's clinic has valuable supplies!
 * Hold down the LMB to plant fertilizer and seeds efficiently.
 * Fish can be taken out of a Fish Pond with any fishing rod.
+* Place a Wicked Statue in a Slime Hutch to prevent bewitching.